rtezli/consuldotnext/README.md

 ## DNX

 The .NET Execution Environment (DNX) is a software development kit (SDK) and runtime environment that has everything you need to build and run .NET applications for Windows, Mac and Linux

+## consuldotnext

+consuldotnext does not implement the whole Consul functionality.
+Instead we focus on what is essential for querying a Consul agent from code i.e. performing service discovery in ASP.NET 6 referring to the [Consul catalog API](https://www.consul.io/docs/agent/http/catalog.html).
+When using consuldotnext you will still need to have a Consul agent running.

 ## Getting started